phamngoctan/java-playground/README.md

  - support null key
  - in Java 8, to improve the performance of HashMap, put() method’s implementation has been updated to use a Red Black Tree if there are more than 8 Entries in the same bucket.
  - having more than one Entry in a bucket is called Hash Collision and the Linked list approach to contain Entries with same hash values in the same bucket is called chaining.
+ - consider implementing the capacity as a prime number, this can prevent the collision better (https://web.archive.org/web/19990903133921/http://www.concentric.net/~Ttwang/tech/primehash.htm).

 # Multi-threads
 ## Sleep